Rust is quickly cementing itself as the language of choice for writing

 and

-recursive search tools like Ack and The Silver Searcher, it is very
+recursive search tools like Ack and The Silver Searcher, it is fast

 days.
 Ripgrep can be integrated into most text editors.